Church of Sts. Olha and Elizabeth, Lviv

 The Church of Sts.
 Olha and Elizabeth is a Catholic church located in Lviv, Ukraine between the city's main rail station and the Old Town.
 It was originally built as a Western Catholic church and today serves as a Ukrainian Greek Catholic church.

-The church was built by the Latin Archbishop of Lviv Saint Joseph Bilczewski in the years 1903-1911 as a parish church for the city's dynamically developing western suburb.
+The church was built by the Latin Archbishop of Lviv, Józef Bilczewski in the years 1903–1911 as a parish church for the city's dynamically developing western suburb.
 It was designed by Polish architect Teodor Talowski, in the neo-Gothic style, similar to that of the Votive Church in Vienna.
 St. Elisabeth's, placed on a hill which is the watershed of the Baltic and Black Sea, with its facade flanked by two tall towers and an 85 m belfry on the north side with imposing spires was envisioned as Lviv's first landmark to greet visitors arriving in the city by train.

-In 1939 the church was damaged in a bombing raid but remained open until 1946.
-After the war, the building was used as warehouse and fell further into ruin, until it was returned to faithful with the collapse of the Soviet Union.
-In 1991 a Ukrainian Greek Catholic was established and the church was reconsecrated as the Church of Sts.
+In 1939, the church was damaged in a bombing raid but remained open until 1946.
+After the war, the building was used as a warehouse and fell further into ruin, until it was returned to faithful with the collapse of the Soviet Union.
+In 1991, a Ukrainian Greek Catholic church was established and the church was reconsecrated as the Church of Sts.
 Olha and Elizabeth.